calipho-sib/nextprot-docs/help/learn-developer-api.md

 For web development, you can ask for the same urls finishing with json extension instead of xml. (we will provide other formats soon)

-For the ease of development in javascript we have built [library](https://github.com/calipho-sib/nextprot-js) that wraps the API and SPARQL endpoint.
+For the ease of development in javascript we have built a [library](https://github.com/calipho-sib/nextprot-js) that wraps the API and SPARQL endpoint.
 You just need to initialize with some information about what your application is doing and who you are.

 ```javascript